Interior Design Hotel London

 Diverse, eclectic, buzzing and creative are the words I’d use to describe the multi-faceted and historic, yet urban City of London.

-With its mix of modern star architecture and buildings deeply rooted in history it is surely a neighbourhood worth discovering.
-At the same time it is a popular hub for multi-nationals and London’s primary financial district, which makes the Andaz London Liverpool Street an ideal address for business and leisure travellers alike.
+With its mix of modern star architecture and buildings deeply rooted in history The City surely is a neighbourhood worth discovering.
+At the same time it is a popular hub for multi-nationals and London’s primary financial district.
+This makes the Andaz London Liverpool Street an ideal address for business and leisure travellers alike.
+Home to one of the oldest pubs as well as a great variety of restaurants and bars in terms of interior styles and cuisine, it should be on everyone’s list when in this part of town.

 The Andaz London Liverpool Street, formerly the Great Eastern Hotel, is a 5-star boutique hotel and has got a long-standing history of its own.
 The hotel first opened its doors in 1884 by the Great Eastern Railway Company to accommodate the increasing number of travelers using this then modern way of transport.
 The luxury hotel even had its own train track for their deliveries, which included a daily supply of fresh sea water, so that their wealthy customers could enjoy a salt water bath.
 Sadly the hotel was neglected over the years and eventually closed in 1996.
 Four years later, after a massive renovation, the hotel reopened its doors revealing its true beauty mixing authentic Victorian architecture with modern eclectic interiors.